build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 - **Free Trials:** These are short term free trials that start from the date you provision a particular service.
 For example, you get Amazon GuardDuty, an intelligent threat detection and continuous monitoring service, free for 30 days since its activation.

-- **Always free:** These offers do not expire, they are available to all customers.
+- **Always free:** These offers do not expire and they are available to all customers.
 For example, you get 1 Million free requests per month with AWS Lambda.
 If you exceed beyond this, you will be charged regular rates per the Region.

 - **12 months free:** When you create a new AWS account, AWS provides **some resources** in **some AWS services** free for the **first 12 months only**.
 Within those 12 months, if in a month you exceed the free tier limit, your credit card will be charged as per the on-demand prices.

   For example, **750 hours of Linux and Windows t2.micro instances** (t3.micro for the regions in which t2.micro is unavailable), **each month for one year**.
 If you **exceed 750 hours**, you will be charged an **On-Demand hourly rate** of $0.0116 (in the US East N. Virginia Region).

 While the displayed pricing is an hourly rate but depending on which instances you choose, you pay by the hour or second (minimum of 60 seconds) for each instance type.
 For more information, you can read pricing pages for each AWS service, for example, refer [Amazon EC2 On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq)